nickharing/best-work/streetlights/README.md

 # Analyses of 2017 Streetlight data

-This is the code I used to answer question #2 for the data assignment
+This is the code I used to answer question for an interview data assignment